RenderKit/openvkl/README.md

 automatically associated with a device via transitive dependency on a volume.

-Open VKL provides vector-wide versions for several APIs.
+On CPU, Open VKL provides vector-wide versions for several APIs.
 To determine the native vector width for a given device, call:

 ``` cpp
 int width = vklGetNativeSIMDWidth(VKLDevice device);